Canadian startup tiptap provides a secure way to process touchless payments™ and donations over the Rogers LTE-M network.

 Scaling to meet the demand for contactless solutions

-Success is easy to see in the numbers: by the end of 2020, there will be 50,000 tiptap devices in use in Canada alone.
-In 2021, Chris projects that number to be 150,000.
-The company is also beginning pilots in the United States this year.
+Success is easy to see in the numbers: by the end of 2021, there will be 40,000 tiptap devices in use across Canada and the United States.
+Demand for devices is over 125,000 for the next year.
+The company is also beginning pilots in the United Kingdom this year.
 Part of the reason for this swift adoption is the significant ROI that users are seeing.

 Having tiptap as an option has become critical for some organizations, particularly in the wake of the COVID-19 pandemic, which accelerated the demand for contactless payment options.
-Recent data shows that 62 per cent of Canadians are using less cash since the beginning of the pandemic, and 42 per cent are avoiding shopping at places that don’t accept contactless payments.
+Recent data shows that 79% of all transactions made in 2020 were completed with a form of electronic payment, and cash payments declined by 17%.

-While charities, events and transportation services currently use tiptap, Chris sees the company growing as the demand for contactless payment booms.
+While charities, events and transportation services currently use tiptap, Chris sees the company growing as the demand for touchless payments™ booms.